Description

 When using Kerberos, user passwords are never sent over the network in the clear.

-Services running on systems that are not running the Windows operating system (in this case FortiGate) can be configured using service instance accounts in Active Directory, Directory Services (AD DS).
+Services running on systems that are not running the Windows operating system (in this case FortiGate) can be configured using service instance accounts in Active Directory, and Directory Services (AD DS).

 For this reason, a key file will be used and generated on the Windows Server.